menco22/DLA_laboratories_mencucci/lab3/readme.md

 - **Multi-head self-attention**: captures dependencies across different representational subspaces.
 - **Feed-forward layers and residual connections**: increase representational capacity and stability.

+### DistilBERT
+**DistilBERT** is a lightweight, distilled version of BERT designed to reduce model size and increase inference speed while retaining most of BERT's performance.

+Key ideas:
+- **Knowledge distillation**: DistilBERT is trained to mimic a larger teacher BERT model.
+The student model learns to reproduce the teacher’s output logits.
+- **Smaller architecture**: approximately 40% fewer parameters than BERT-base.
+- **Faster inference**: reduced depth and size allow quicker predictions, making it suitable for real-time or resource-constrained scenarios.
+- **Preserves essential features**: maintains the same embedding size and uses self-attention, allowing it to capture contextual relationships effectively.

 ### LoRA (Low-Rank Adaptation)
 LoRA is an efficient fine-tuning method for large models.
 Instead of updating all parameters, it introduces low-rank matrices \(A\) and \(B\) into selected layers.
 The updated weight becomes: